sidk003/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction

-Stock market prediction models using Machine Learning
+Stock market prediction models using Machine Learning.

+Team Members may clone and create branches for contribution.